preligens-lab/buzzard/README.md

 ```

 ## Documentation

-Hosted soon, in the meantime
+Documentation is hosted on https://buzzard.readthedocs.io/

-- look at docstrings in code
+You can also:
-- get familiar with the [public classes](https://github.com/airware/buzzard/wiki/Public-classes)
+- get yourself familiar with the [public classes](https://github.com/airware/buzzard/wiki/Public-classes)
-- play with the exemples in [examples.ipynb](./doc/examples.ipynb)
+- play with the examples [examples.ipynb](./doc/examples.ipynb)

 ## Contributions and feedback

 Welcome to the `buzzard` project!
 We appreciate any contribution and feedback, your proposals and pull requests will be considered and responded to.
 For more information, see the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.

 ## Authors

 See [AUTHORS](./AUTHORS.md)

 ## License and Notice

 See [LICENSE](./LICENSE) and [NOTICE](./NOTICE).

 ## Other pages